The Digital Apprenticeship Service (DAS)

 Functions for all employers

-• Through Estimate my apprenticeship funding, employers can calculate whether they will pay the levy or not, and what funds they will have to spend on apprenticeships.
+- Using the Estimate my Apprenticeship Funding tool, employers can calculate whether they will pay the levy or not, and what funds they will have to spend on apprenticeships.
 It also shows how much the government will contribute towards the cost of training.

 In addition to the functions available to all employers, from May 2017 levy-paying employers will be able to access funding for apprenticeships through their digital account and: